covelo12/Findings-ER/Findings.md

 We can see this file is triying to connect to some socket and using the extra libraries mentioned before
 ####  File analysis with ghidra
+This file flow is based on signal handlers and  structures.
+The structure "DAT_00104190" is considered as a variable and its value will determine if the code will curl or will execute the pdf, as it is in a infinite cycle of sleeps until it detects the pdf and then runs the ReadFile functions.
+The first part of the code where a file ansibled.lock is deleted was the only one we could't find a reason to.
 ##### Encript
 Is a function started at `0x001016da` that XOR's a the second argument with the third and stores the result in the first.
 ![alt text](img/encript.png)